edward-20/chinese-learning-app/README.md

 [x] Use tailwindcss

 ## Visual and UX
-[ ] Input matches on pinyin word and tone and breaks up the text based on that (preventing invalid input) [x] Chinese word is shown larger
+[x] Chinese word is shown larger
 [x] Should be easy to navigate the test using just the keyboard (enter to form submit, enter for next question) [x] Mobile Responsive